Provisional Unlawful Presence Waivers Explained—Sarah S. Rama, ESQ., LL.M.

 Sarah S. Rama, ESQ., LL.M. can help!

-At Sarah S. Rama, ESQ., LL.M. we have collectively a great deal of experience
+At Sarah S. Rama, ESQ., LL.M. we have a great deal of experience helping

-helping clients navigate through the steps of obtaining a provisional
+clients navigate through the steps of obtaining a provisional unlawful

-unlawful presence waiver from the U.S. government.
-We can explain everything
+presence waiver from the U.S. government.
+We can explain everything you

-you need to know about the process, including eligibility requirements,
+need to know about the process, including eligibility requirements, how

-how to complete the Form I-601A, and how to troubleshoot when and if the
+to complete the Form I–601A, and how to troubleshoot if the process

-process doesn't go smoothly.
-We can also help you apply if you are
+doesn’t go smoothly.
+We can also help you apply if you are in removal

-To learn more about the ways we can help with you through the provisional
+To learn more about the ways we can help you through the provisional unlawful

-contact our West Palm Beach immigration lawyer.
+contact our Boston or West Palm Beach office.
 We are here for you and can help simplify complicated legal concepts

 and terms, putting them into plain English in any language.